What is the integral of ? If you're up to speed with your calculus, you'll know the answer off by heart. It's

 R.H.
 Risch, The problem of integration in finite terms, Transactions of the American Mathematical Society, 139:167-189, May 1969.

 Chris Sangwin is a member of staff in the School of Mathematics at the University of Birmingham.
-He is a Research Fellow for the Higher Education Academy MSOR Network.
 He has written the popular mathematics books Mathematics Galore!, with Chris Budd, and How round is your circle? with John Bryant, and edited Euler's Elements of Algebra.